jpd21122012/xamarin-docs/docs/xamarin-forms/troubleshooting/questions/android-linkassemblies-error.md

 ## Setting in Visual Studio

-1. Right click on the Android project, and select **Properies** in the menu.
+1. Right click on the Android project, and select **Properties** in the menu.
 2. In the project properties, go to **Application**.
 3. Set the **Compile using Android version: (Target Framework)** to the latest installed platform.
 4. In the project properties, go to **Android Manifest**.